-Other Bayesian CL approaches consider instead task-specific parameter posterior distributions.
-CBLN, for instance, \cite{li:2020:cbln} learns a separate Gaussian posterior approximation per task and later tries to merge similar posteriors in the induced Gaussian mixture model.
-Task inference is also done via predictive uncertainty although, for a more reliable estimation, all experiments consider batches of 200 samples that are assumed to belong to the same task. \citet{tuor2021continual} also learn a separate approximate posterior per task and use predictive uncertainty for task-boundary detection and task inference.
+Other Bayesian CL approaches consider instead task-specific posterior parameter distributions. \citet{lee:imm} learn separate task-specific Gaussian posterior approximations which are merged into a single posterior after all tasks have been seen.
+CBLN \cite{li:2020:cbln} also learns a separate Gaussian posterior approximation per task but later tries to merge similar posteriors in the induced Gaussian mixture model.
+Task inference is thus required and achieved via predictive uncertainty, although for a more reliable estimation all experiments consider batches of 200 samples that are assumed to belong to the same task. \citet{tuor2021continual} also learn a separate approximate posterior per task and use predictive uncertainty for task-boundary detection and task inference.
 In contrast to these approaches, we learn all task-specific posteriors via a single shared meta-model and remain agnostic to the approximate inference method being used.
-A conceptually related approach is MERLIN \cite{joseph:2020:merlin}, which learns task-specific weight distributions by training an ensemble of models per task that is used as training set for a task-conditional variational autoencoder.
-Importantly, MERLIN requires a fine-tuning stage at inference, such that every model drawn is fine-tuned on stored coresets, i.e., a small set of samples withheld throughout training.
-Task-agnostic inference is achieved using an unjustified aggregated prior and fine-tuning the drawn models using coresets from all tasks.
-By contrast, our PR-CL approach learns the parameters of an approximate Bayesian posterior $p(\mathbf{W} \mid \mathcal{D}^{(t)})$ per task $t$, and no fine-tuning of drawn models is required.
+A conceptually related approach is MERLIN \cite{joseph:2020:merlin}, which learns task-specific weight distributions by training an ensemble of models per task that is used as training set for a task-conditioned variational autoencoder.
+Importantly, MERLIN requires a fine-tuning stage at inference, such that every drawn model is fine-tuned on stored coresets, i.e., a small set of samples withheld throughout training.
+By contrast, our approach learns the parameters of an approximate Bayesian posterior $p(\mathbf{W} \mid \mathcal{D}^{(t)})$ per task $t$, and no fine-tuning of drawn models is required.